Infrastructure as Code /

 You can create and update resources across multiple projects by setting different project contexts for workflows or nodes.

 You can set the context as an existing project from your team, or create a new project in the template.
-If you are using a reference to set the project context, the project node must run before the reference is used in the template.
+If you use a reference to set the project context, the project node must run before the reference is used in the template.

 If you run a template with nodes that require, but do not have, a project context, the template run will fail.